Are you looking for ways to make your team happier and more engaged this year?

 Personal development fund

 We all like to learn things outside our current job responsibilities.
-For example, playing an instrument, learning how to knit or draw, take foreign language lessons, etc.
+For example, we play an instrument, learn how to knit or draw, take foreign language lessons, etc.

-As an employer, if you’re able to support your team with their passions, they’ll feel that their personal needs also matter to you, and overall, they’ll be happier, which the ultimate goal, right?
+As an employer, if you’re able to support your team with their passions, they’ll feel that their personal needs also matter to you, and overall, they’ll be happier, which is the ultimate goal.

-Your company is limited in growth for the knowledge your team has or doesn’t have.
-Interesting, engaged people want to learn new approaches and improve at what they do.
+Your company is limited in growth to the knowledge your team has or doesn’t have.
+Interesting, engaged people want to learn new approaches and improve their work.
 A growth fund helps with that.

-Give each employee an annual budget for growth that can cover conferences, books, online lessons, etc., that are related to their role.
+Give each employee an annual budget for growth that can cover conferences, books, online lessons, etc., related to their role.
 Then, they can spend up to that limit each year.

 These days that physical health helps people create and think better.
 And even more importantly, they’re happier.

-With a relatively small amount each month, you can support them go to the gym or do some physical activity.
-If you wish, your employees could use this budget to buy sports equipment and some running shoes.
+With a relatively small amount each month, you can support them go to the gym or doing some physical activity.
+Your employees could use this budget to buy sports equipment and some running shoes if you wish.

-Feeling part of a community and helping others is an essential component of happiness.
+Feeling part of a community and helping others is essential to happiness.
 What if you gave your employees a fully paid day each quarter to spend in a non-profit activity or organization?
-That’s is the idea behind this benefit.
+That is the idea behind this benefit.

 Generous paid time off (PTO)

-When deciding which kind of policy you want to set for taking paid time off, there are so many possibilities, but if we want a happy team, they should be able to recharge when they need it.
+When deciding which kind of policy you want to set for taking paid time off, there are many possibilities, but if we want a happy team, they should be able to recharge when needed.

 Our recommendation is to set up a generous policy of a high number of days per year (around 25/30), but with a minimum, so your teammates feel a bit more pressured to disconnect from time to time, preventing them from burning out.

-If your business is flourishing, it’s very likely because your team is working well, being responsible for their duties, and keeping the company running and growing.
+If your business is flourishing, it’s likely because your team is working well, responsible for their duties, and keeping the company running and growing.

 Starting a family is hard on its own, and if you add the stress of having a full-time job, the situation is not easy to bear.

-By providing a generous parental leave that both moms and dads can use in your company, you’re showing how much you care about the well-being of not only your employees but their families too.
+By providing a generous parental leave that both moms and dads can use in your company, you’re showing how much you care about the well-being of your employees and their families.

-We recommend from 10 to 12 weeks of fully paid leave if possible, with the possibility of coming back partially at first to smooth the change.
+We recommend 10 to 12 weeks of fully paid leave if possible, with the possibility of returning partially at first to smooth the change.